 What to Expect During Lung Cancer Screening

+A lung cancer screening at NYU Langone’s Perlmutter Cancer Center is quick and painless.
+It involves a low-dose CT scan.
+No drugs or injections are used.
 For the CT scan, you lie on a table that slides through the CT scanner.
-You are asked to keep very still and hold your breath for the 20-second duration of the scan.
-The entire procedure takes only about 10 minutes, including preparation and the scan itself.
+You are asked to keep very still and hold your breath for the 20-second duration of the scan itself.
+Including preparation, the entire procedure takes only about five minutes.

-After your scan, a pulmonologist reviews the CT images, as well as the radiologist’s interpretation of them, and then calls you to discuss the results and to answer any questions you may have.
-The results and recommendations for any follow up are sent by mail to you and your physician.
+You may be asked to arrive 30 minutes before your appointment to check in and prepare for the study at our imaging center.
+After your scan, a doctor reviews the CT images, as well as the radiologist’s interpretation of them, and then calls you to discuss the results and answer any questions you may have.
+The results and any recommendations for follow-up are sent to you and your physician.